Guidelines for graduate student awards

 (Article X of the Collective Bargaining Agreement between WSU and the Graduate Employees Organizing Committee-American Federation of Teachers)

-Wayne State University and the GEOC recognize an obligation and reaffirm their commitment to achieve equal employment opportunity, non-discrimination, and non-harassment within the university.
-Accordingly, it is agreed that, consistent with university policies, the university and members of the bargaining unit shall not discriminate or harass on the basis of race, color, veteran status, height, weight, ethnicity, religion, creed, political affiliation, political beliefs, membership in any social or political organization, national origin, ancestry, marital or parental status, age, gender, gender identity or expression, pregnancy, sexual orientation, disability, or HIV status, of those capable of performing their professional duties.
+Wayne State University and the GEOC recognize an obligation and reaffirm their commitment to achieve equal employment opportunity, non-discrimination and non-harassment within the university.
+Accordingly, it is agreed that, consistent with university policies, the university and members of the bargaining unit shall not discriminate or harass based on race, color, veteran status, height, weight, ethnicity, religion, creed, political affiliation, political beliefs, membership in any social or political organization, national origin, ancestry, marital or parental status, age, gender, gender identity or expression, pregnancy, sexual orientation, disability or HIV status, of those capable of performing their professional duties.

 Graduate student assistant

-GSAs provide approximately 20 hours of service per week over the course of a semester.
+GSAs provide approximately 20 hours of service per week over a semester.
 GSAs may be assigned research, administrative and scholarly duties for the primary benefit of the university or granting agency under the supervision of a university faculty member or administrator.
-Students who are engaged in work whose product is reasonably expected to be used among other purposes for the student's dissertation, thesis, essay, or independent or directed study, or who are engaged in other work for the primary benefit of the student's research, scholarly or education program, should not be classified as graduate student assistants but as graduate research assistants.
+Students who are engaged in work whose product is reasonably expected to be used among other purposes for the student's dissertation, thesis, essay or independent or directed study or who are engaged in other work for the primary benefit of the student's research, scholarly or education program, should not be classified as graduate student assistants but as graduate research assistants.
 All graduate student assistant appointments must include a Graduate Student Assistant Certificate of Relevancy.
-The English department typically offers GSA positions in the WRT Zone as tutors and in administrative support positions such as the assistant director of composition.
+The English department typically offers GSA positions in the Writing Center as tutors and in administrative support positions such as the assistant director of composition.
 Specific duties are posted when openings are available.